celestiary/mglt/README.md

 The Sun has a lens difraction of 1.73 arcseconds, which yields a focal length of 548-900 AU.
 This geometry determines the useful focal orbit for the SGLT.
 Similarly, some objects happen to have a [gravitational lense](https://en.wikipedia.org/wiki/Gravitational_lens) that is already useful from Earth.

 A Multi-Gravitational Lense Telescope would combine the lensing from multiple objects to form a synthetic aperature.
 So the task is to search for combinations of lenses that focus at a point somewhere in our Solar System.

+### Calculator
+The code in this repo is currently used for a WIP calculator at https://celestiary.github.io/mglt/